arcadiapage/arcadiapage.github.io/_posts/2020-09-30-7-ways-to-balance-high-sensitivity-with-productivity.md

 So here I'm sharing some personal discoveries that have helped me to be a productive and healthy sensitive person.
 Hopefully, if you're an HSP, you'll find some of these tips helpful too.

+**Update:✨ If this post catches your interest, you’ll also appreciate my latest book,** [**Love Your Sensitivity:7 Essential Life Changes to Make After Learning You’re a Highly Sensitive Person**](https://payhip.com/b/KI5eW)**--now available at your favorite ebook retailer.**

 ![](/uploads/productive-hsp.png){: .mx-auto.d-block :}

 ## I need to set my own standards of productivity